Bhal Padri: Tourism

 Bhal Padri is situated above a group of small valleys, at an elevation of 11,000 ft above sea level.
 The landscape around it is characterised by streams flowing through meadows, surrounded dense forest.
 The area is popular for trekking, as the town of Bhaderwah is located only 4 km to the southwest.

 Route

 Bhal Padri is located 66 km from the headquarters of Doda district.
-It has been called the connecting link between Bhaderwah and Bhalessa.
-While not connected directly to any road, some nearby roads include the Bhaderwah-Chamba road and the Gandoh-Khilotran road.
+It is known to be the connecting link between Bhaderwah and Bhalessa.
+It is not directly connected to any roads.
+However, nearby roads include the Bhaderwah-Chamba road and the Gandoh-Khilotran road.
 The Bhaderwah-Chamba road at Padri leads to a path by which one may reach Bhal Padri after a 10-15 km walk.
 The Gandoh-Khilotran road is 12 km from Bhal Padri on foot.

 The route starts from the nearest airport and provincial headquarters at Jammu.

-The road starts from Jammu—Batote (via NH1A), changing route from Batote—Thathri (via NH244), turning right near Thathri-Kishtwar Bridge towards Thathri—Khilotran Highway till the Khilotran area of Gandoh Bhalessa, where a footpath leads towards Bhal Padri.
+The road starts from Jammu—Batote (via NH1A), changing route from Batote—Thathri (via NH244) and turning right near Thathri-Kishtwar Bridge towards Thathri—Khilotran Highway till the Khilotran area of Gandoh Bhalessa, a footpath is found that leads the travellers to Bhal Padri.